GenomicsStandardsConsortium/mixs/README.md

 ## Purpose

-Store the Spreadsheet files for current MIxS releases.
-This repo houses all versions from v.4 onward.
-Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy.
+This repo contains computable artifacts that define the MIxS standard, versions 4 and later. _Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy_

 Versions 4 and 5 can be found in their respective folders

-Beginning with v.6, MIxS is being managed using the [LinkML toolkit](https://linkml.io/).
+Beginning with version 6, MIxS is being managed using the [LinkML toolkit](https://linkml.io/).
+The location of the various LinkML artifacts is fortcoming.

-Will add documentation here on how to access v.6.

 **To request changes to the MIxS standards, please use the issue tracker in this repo.**

-Out of date content of this repository has moved to https://github.com/GenomicsStandardsConsortium/mixs-ng

 ## Reuse and citation of content on this repository